oswilehi/ProgramacionAvanzada2016/ReadMe.md

 If the division is not exact we will decrease the divisor 1 number so we can continue with the successive divisions until one of the conditions can be met.

 Also, in the project it is a method with “x” as parameter (x is the number that will be evaluated).
 This method calls the “Prim” function so we can return the result.

+### September 21th, 2016
+Day off.

+### September 26th, 2016
+After an overview of how memory hierarchy works, we started to learn C++ as it's memory management is more transparent to the programmer *unlike .net languages*.
+After a quick introduction on how to set up a C++ project we introduce the concept of pointers and its operators.